 On the day of 'Eid Al-Adha', we commemorate the willingness of Ibrahim to follow Almighty's command to sacrifice his son.
 Muslims around the country observe this event with enthusiasm and religious ardour.

 Home to the world’s largest Muslim population, Indonesia gets even more fascinating during the celebration of Eid.

 Q. What do you most enjoy about it?

-A. Yes, I do believe that festivals are important because they could represent the identity of a country.
-And then festivals could also attract tourists and would boost the tourism industry sector.
-Working class people need vacations and the festivals are great ways to refresh the tiredness of people that they feel from the monotonous daily routines.
-The important festivals also bring people together and eliminate the classifications we have in our society.
+A. Yes, I do believe that festivals are immensely important for a country and its people because these celebrations represent the cultural and national identity of this country.
+Besides, festivals also attract international tourists and boost the tourism industry.
+Finally, working-class people need vacations and the festivals are great ways to refresh and invigorate ourselves from the monotonous daily routines.
+The important festivals also bring people together and eliminate the differences we have in our society.

 Describe a film or a TV programme which has made a strong impression on you.

 You should say: